 Gross household adjusted disposable income

-Figure 1 shows information for gross household adjusted disposable income per inhabitant during the period 2009 to 2019; note that the series shown may be affected by changes in population numbers from one year to the next (as a result of natural change and change that may be linked to migration).
-The most striking aspect of Figure 1 is the sudden reduction in gross household adjusted disposable income per inhabitant as a result of the global financial and economic crisis.
-This was especially apparent in real terms over several years: increases in the standard of living enjoyed by many people living in the EU and the euro area remained negative during 2010, 2011, 2012 and 2013.
+Figure 1 shows information for gross household adjusted disposable income per inhabitant during the period 2010 to 2020.
+Note that the series has been adjusted for changes in population numbers from one year to the next (as a result of natural change and change that may be linked to migration).
+The most striking aspect of Figure 1 is the reduction in gross household adjusted disposable income per inhabitant as a result of the global financial and economic crisis.
+This was especially apparent in real terms over several years: changes in the standard of living enjoyed by many people living in the EU and the euro area remained negative during 2010, 2011, 2012 and 2013.
 Thereafter, there was an upturn in economic fortunes in both the EU and the euro area, with gross household adjusted disposable income per inhabitant increasing in both nominal and real terms.
 In 2020, the first year of the COVID-19 crisis, the rates of change remained positive, although considerably lower than in recent years: the real rate of change for the EU dropped from an increase of 2.0 % in 2019 to an increase of 0.4 % in 2020.

-Gross household adjusted disposable income per inhabitant in Luxembourg was 3.0 times as high as in Bulgaria
+Gross household adjusted disposable income per inhabitant in Luxembourg was 2.3 times as high as in Croatia

 To compare gross household adjusted disposable income per inhabitant across countries effectively, an adjustment should be made to take account of price level differences.
 To do so, data are converted into purchasing power standards (PPS).The presentation in Figure 2 is based on data in PPS, but with the values then converted to a ratio between the values for each EU Member State and the EU average, with the ratio for the EU average set to equal 100.
-Figure 2 shows that in 2019, gross household adjusted disposable income per inhabitant varied substantially between Member States: in Luxembourg the average level of gross household adjusted disposable income per inhabitant was 3.0 times as high as that recorded in Croatia (no data are available for Bulgaria, Malta or Romania).
-Note however that a similar comparison for 2009 — just 10 years earlier — reveals that gross household adjusted disposable income per inhabitant in Luxembourg had been 4.1 times as high as in Bulgaria (see Table 2 in the annex).
+Figure 2 shows that, in 2020, gross household adjusted disposable income per inhabitant varied substantially between Member States.
+In Luxembourg, the average level of gross household adjusted disposable income per inhabitant was 2.3 times as high as that recorded in Croatia (no data are available for Bulgaria, Malta or Romania).
+Note however that a similar comparison for 2010 – just 10 years earlier – reveals that gross household adjusted disposable income per inhabitant in Luxembourg had been 2.9 times as high as in Latvia (see Table 2 in the annex).
 Note that, for comparability, this ratio for 2010 was compiled for the same Member States for which 2020 data are available; if Bulgaria is included, for which 2010 data are available, the ratio between the highest (still Luxembourg) and lowest (Bulgaria) values was 3.7.

-In 2019, the highest level of gross household adjusted disposable income per inhabitant was recorded in Luxembourg (47.2 % above the EU average having taken account of price level differences), while Germany (29.6 %) and Austria (20.3 %) were the only other EU Member States (no information available for Malta) to report a level of gross household adjusted disposable income per inhabitant that was more than one fifth above the EU average; this was also the case for Switzerland and Norway (2017 data).
+In 2020, the highest level of gross household adjusted disposable income per inhabitant was recorded in Luxembourg (51.4 % above the EU average having taken account of price level differences), while Germany (28.9 %) was the only other EU Member State (no information available for Bulgaria, Malta or Romania) to report a level of gross household adjusted disposable income per inhabitant that was more than one fifth above the EU average; this was also the case for Switzerland and Norway.

-By contrast, there were nine EU Member States where the average level of gross household adjusted disposable income per inhabitant was more than 20 % below the EU average.
-Among these Member States, the lowest levels of gross household adjusted disposable income per inhabitant in 2019 were recorded in Hungary (68.8 % of the EU average), Greece (67.9 %), Latvia (66.3 %), Croatia (63.9 %) and Bulgaria (49.6 %; 2017 data).
+By contrast, there were seven EU Member States where the average level of gross household adjusted disposable income per inhabitant was more than 20 % below the EU average.
+Among these Member States, the lowest levels of gross household adjusted disposable income per inhabitant in 2020 were recorded in Hungary (68.7 % of the EU average), Latvia (68.4 %), Slovakia (66.1 %), Greece (65.3 %) and Croatia (64.7 %).

-The share of net wages in the EU’s gross household adjusted disposable income grew to 36.7 % in 2019, the highest share during the period from 2009 to 2019
+The share of net wages in the EU’s gross household adjusted disposable income fell to 35.6 % in 2020, down from a peak of 36.8 % in 2019

 Figure 3 provides an analysis over time as to the different contributions that were made by the various components that together make up gross household adjusted disposable income.
-In the EU, net wages (which consist of wages and salaries received by employees before tax, excluding social contributions paid by employers and employees) consistently accounted for the highest share of gross household adjusted disposable income between 2009 and 2019; their share was just over one third (within the range of 34.0 % to 36.7 %).
-The relative share of net wages in gross household adjusted disposable income was at its lowest level, as may be expected, during the financial and economic crisis in 2009 and 2010.
+In the EU, net wages (which consist of wages and salaries received by employees before tax, excluding social contributions paid by employers and employees) consistently accounted for the highest share of gross household adjusted disposable income between 2010 and 2020.
+The share of net wages was just over one third (within the range of 34.1 % to 36.8 %).
+The relative share of net wages in gross household adjusted disposable income was at its lowest level, as may be expected, during the financial and economic crisis in 2010 and peaked in 2019.
 The share increased almost every year during the period shown, the only notable fall being in 2020, impacted by the COVID-19 crisis.

 Mixed income of households relates to the profits of unincorporated enterprises and represents remuneration for work that is carried out by self-employed persons or members of their family; gross operating surplus accrues from renting or owning a dwelling.
-As with net wages, the contribution from these components to EU gross household adjusted disposable income fell during the global financial and economic crisis to reach a relative low of 20.3 % in 2009.
-This share increased in 2010 and 2011 to reach 20.7 %, before stabilising in a range of 20.2 % to 20.5 % for several years.
-In 2018 and 2019, the share dipped to 20.1 % and then 20.0 %, the lowest shares for this component throughout the period studied.
+As with net wages, the contribution from these components to EU gross household adjusted disposable income fell during the global financial and economic crisis.
+This share remained low in 2010 and increased slightly in 2011 to reach 20.7 %, before stabilising in a range of 20.2 % to 20.6 % for several years.
+In 2019, the share dipped to 20.0 % and then fell to 19.4 % in 2020, the lowest share for this component throughout the period studied.

 Net wages and gross operating surplus and mixed income together accounted for 55.1 % of gross household disposable income in the EU in 2020, while the combined share of social benefits and social transfers in kind was 45.3 %.
 Looking in more detail at the individual EU Member States, there were considerable variations in terms of the contributions made by each component to gross household adjusted disposable income.
-In 2019, net wages and gross operating surplus and mixed income together accounted for 74.4 % of disposable income in Denmark, 72.9 % in Ireland and 70.9 % in Latvia.
-By contrast, this share was less than half of the total in Germany (49.3 %) and was exactly half (50.0 %) in the Netherlands.
-Net wages were valued 7.2 times as high as the gross operating surplus and mixed income in Sweden, 5.5 times as high in Denmark and 5.4 times as high in Estonia.
+In 2020, net wages and gross operating surplus and mixed income together accounted for 74.7 % of disposable income in Denmark, 68.5 % in Latvia and 67.5 % in Ireland.
+By contrast, this share was less than half of the total in Germany (48.7 %) and was just over half (50.8 %) in the Netherlands.
+Net wages were valued 7.7 times as high as the gross operating surplus and mixed income in Sweden, 5.9 times as high in Estonia and 5.4 times as high in Denmark.
 By contrast, in Italy, Poland and most notably in Greece, the value of the gross operating surplus and mixed income was greater than the value of net wages.

-In a majority of EU Member States (incomplete data for Malta), the main contributing factor to the development of their gross household adjusted disposable income was net wages, while in Cyprus and the Netherlands the main factor was the increase in gross operating surplus and mixed income.
-In two Member States, Spain and Italy, both of which had a relatively low level of growth for their gross household adjusted disposable income, the increase in social benefits accounted for the largest share of the overall gain.
+In a majority of EU Member States (incomplete data for Bulgaria, Malta and Romania), the main contributing factor to the development of their gross household adjusted disposable income was net wages.
+In Belgium, Spain, France, Italy and Poland, the main factor was the increase in gross social benefits; this was also the case in Norway and Switzerland.
+In Cyprus, the largest contributing factor was the change in the gross operating surplus and mixed income.
 Greece was an exception, in that the overall change in gross household adjusted disposable income was negative, as was the case for all of the components.
-The largest negative contribution to its overall change was for gross operating surplus and mixed income.
+The largest negative contribution to Greece’s overall negative change was gross operating surplus and mixed income.